ibm-cloud-docs/log-analysis/config_agent_os_cluster.md

 Use the following yaml file to create the `logdna-agent-ds-os.yaml` file:

 Replace `region` with the value of the location where the LogDNA instance is available.
 For example, for US South, region is set to `us-south`.
+If you use private endpoints, set `LDAPIHOST` to `api.private.<region>.logging.cloud.ibm.com` and `LDLOGHOST` to `logs.private.<region>.logging.cloud.ibm.com`.
 {: note}

 ```yaml